 Debra Klein currently works as an independent consultant, providing advisory services to CEOs and senior executive teams on issues of business strategy, marketing and operations.
 Debra previously worked for Time Warner as the Director of Business Planning.
 In this role, she coordinated the development of the company's annual and long-term business plan.
 She ran a team of analysts that supported nine operating divisions in their strategic and financial planning processes.
-Debra joined Time Warner initially as a Business Strategy Manager for Time Inc. She produced business plans for multiple Time Inc. properties, including TeenPeople.com, Sports Illustrated for Kids.com, Time for Kids.com and Parenting.com.
-Prior to her work for Time Warner, Debra
+Debra joined Time Warner initially as a Business Strategy Manager for Time Inc. She produced business plans for multiple Time

-Spirits and Wine Group.
-She worked on site in Brazil and Venezuela to develop threeyear strategic plans with country General Managers.
+Inc. properties, including TeenPeople.com, Sports Illustrated for Kids.com, Time for Kids.com and Parenting.com.
+Prior to her work for Time Warner, Debra managed the strategic planning process for the Latin American Division of The Seagram Spirits and Wine Group.
+She worked on site in Brazil and Venezuela to develop three-year strategic plans with country General Managers.
 She began her career as an Associate in the New York office of The Boston Consulting Group, where she assisted in the development of strategies for Fortune 100 clients.
 Debra received her MBA from the Harvard Business School, and she graduated magna cum laude from Yale University with a BA in Economics.